Education Required for Addiction Counselor Credentialing

 Prescription of Hormonal Contraceptives

-Michigan does not allow pharmacists to prescribe hormonal contraceptives.
+Michigan allows pharmacists to prescribe hormonal contraceptives.

 Learn more about Prescription of Hormonal Contraceptives